dwyl/interview-prep/README.md

 What area of development are you most interested in? (planning, frontend, backend)

+What happens when you go  on  a web page? (in terms of requests, server)

+If you inherited a website and it was slow, how would you improve it?

 ### Security

 How can we best prevent script injections?

+How would you make sure your application is secure against hackers or malicious attacks?

 ### Databases